Skip to Main Content

 Planning a Visit

 Twisted Tuna is located at 353 S U.S. Route 1, Building R, Jupiter, FL 33477, within easy driving distance of the main Jupiter corridor and accessible from both Palm Beach Gardens to the south and Hobe Sound to the north.
 As a casual-format venue in this tier, walk-in dining is typically the operative model in South Florida's seafood-casual category, though confirming current hours and any reservation arrangements directly before visiting is advisable, particularly in season.
 South Florida's high season runs roughly from November through April, when snowbird and tourism traffic increases demand across virtually every dining category from Boca Raton to Stuart.
-Visiting mid-week or arriving early in the service window is the standard approach for avoiding the longer waits that the corridor sees during season peaks.
+Visiting mid-week or arriving early in the service window can help avoid longer waits during season peaks.

 For a wider reference frame on how this category compares to the high end of American seafood and farm-sourced cooking, the programs at Emeril's in New Orleans, Lazy Bear in San Francisco, Alinea in Chicago, The Inn at Little Washington, Atomix in New York City, and 8 1/2 Otto e Mezzo Bombana in Hong Kong all represent different national and international points on the sourcing-to-execution spectrum.